JOrianJohnson/post-install-config/README.md

 <img src="https://i.imgur.com/W8mMxjk.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Log into the OsTicket browser and make sure you are on the "admin panel" (note if it shows "agent panel" up top then you are currently in the admin panel and vice versa) reference picture # 1.
-Click agents --> roles --> add new role --> create a "super admin" whom can do every task and has all permissions/access.
-This process will need to be repeated to perform the next two steps which are: configuring the departments & teams (create a "System Administrators department" & "Online Banking team").
-Please reference screenshots above.
+First you want to log into the OsTicket browser and make sure you are on the "Admin Panel".If it shows "Agent Panel" in the top right corner that means you are in the admin panel and vice versa.
+Look at picture # 1 for reference.Then click agents --> roles --> add new role --> create a "Supreme Admin".
+This person can do every task and has all permissions/access.
+Repeat this to perform the next two steps which are: configuring the departments and teams (create a "System Administrators Department" & "Online Banking team").
 </p>
 <br />